The Last Poets

 De Centrale (Kraankindersstraat 2, 9000 Gent)

-On 19 May 1968, on the anniversary of Malcolm X's assassination in 1965, The Last Poets unleashed their verbal fire of protest.
-With a unique blend of poetry, jazz, political rap and early hip-hop, they established their name as pioneers of revolutionary art.
-They are still considered the ‘Godfathers of Spoken Word & Hip-Hop’ and are an enduring inspiration for artists worldwide.
-Even before rap existed as a music genre, these young artists gave a powerful voice to issues such as racism and poverty.
-Their influence can still be felt in the work of contemporary greats such as Nas, Common and Erykah Badu.
+On 19 May 1968, on Malcolm X's birthday, The Last Poets launched their verbal protest.
+Mixing poetry, jazz, political rap and early hip-hop, they established themselves as pioneers of revolutionary art even before rap existed as a genre.
+Their powerful voice against racism and poverty lives on in artists such as Nas, Common and Erykah Badu.